We’ll help you track down the best finance deal for your HMO rental property

 As you can imagine, HMOs can generate much better yields than traditional single household Buy to Let properties, as their setup ensures that landlords can receive rental income from multiple tenants at any given time.
 If the property and its tenants are managed correctly, HMO landlords can expect their rental yields to be as much as three times higher than so-called ‘vanilla’ Buy to Let investments.

 That said, HMOs draw higher running costs and are more challenging to run.
-So, though the longer term gains can be very attractive, any budding HMO investor needs to consider all the pros and cons before deciding whether it’s the right way forward.
+So, though the longer-term gains can be very attractive, any budding HMO investor needs to consider all the pros and cons before deciding whether it’s the right way forward.

 Can I get an HMO BTL mortgage if I’m a first-time landlord?

 Because HMOs demand more from whoever oversees the lease, they are often not the ideal first Buy to Let venture for new landlords.
 This doesn’t mean that there isn’t an array of HMO mortgage deals for first-time investors on the market, though.
 Many lenders are offering products with more flexible lending criteria to account for those who want to get their first leg onto the HMO property ladder.
-Talk to our HMO mortgage brokers today to explore your options and see if you might be eligible for HMO finance.
+Talk to our HMO mortgage lenders today to explore your options and see if you might be eligible for HMO finance.

 Can I arrange an HMO mortgage through my limited company?